cmsc389T-spring22/Team4/Projects/P3/README.md

 #### **move()**
 This method uses get_valid_moves() to find the possible locations that a Pacman can move to from its current location.
 It then moves it to the first possible location returned by get_valid_moves().
 If the pacman can move, the method returns true, otherwise, it returns false.
 For the test, I created a Pacman object, then called get_valid_moves(), and moved the pacman using move() to the first valid move if there were any valid moves.
 I tested that the move correctly moved the pacman to one of the valid moves.
 I did this a second time to test that another move would also return the correct result.
 #### **is_ghost_in_range()**
+The method checks if there is a ghost in range by checking whether the hash set at the indicated locations adjacent to Pacman contain the type "GHOST".
+The test is simple; we place Pacman at (0, 0) and a ghost at (1, 0).
+The test should return true, as the ghost is one above Pacman.
 #### **consume()**

 ## Ghost Class
 #### **get_valid_moves()**
+The method checks if the adjacent Locations contain the type "WALL".
+The ones that don't are added to the ArrayList of Locations.
+In the test, a ghost is surrounded by three ghosts and Pacman.
+In this case, because ghosts can move through anything that isn't a wall, the output should contain all four Locations of the other objects.
 #### **move()**
 This method uses get_valid_moves() to find the possible locations that a Ghost can move to from its current location.
 It then moves it to the first possible location returned by get_valid_moves().
 If the ghost can move, the method returns true, otherwise, it returns false.
 For the test, I created a Ghost object, then called get_valid_moves(), and moved the ghost using move() to the first valid move if there were any valid moves.
 I tested that the move correctly moved the ghost to one of the valid moves.
 I did this a second time to test that another move would also return the correct result.
 #### **is_pacman_in_range()**